layoutBox/PinLayout/README.md

 **Methods:**

 * **`sizeToFit()`**
 The method adjust the view's size based on the result of the method `UIView.sizeToFit()`.
+Particularly useful for controls/views that have an intrinsic size (label, button, ...).

 * **`sizeToFit(: FitType)`**
 The method adjust the view's size based on the result of the method `sizeThatFits(:CGSize)`.